Generating HAR files and analyzing web requests

 Request start time since the beginning

 The highlighted request is called after how long from the initial request.
-Example: Like below +6.32s means the current request is being called after 6.32 seconds after the initial request (Most of the time HTML request as the initial one)
+Example: Like below, +6.32s means the current request is being called 6.32 seconds after the initial request (Most of the time, the HTML request is the initial one)

 Waiting

-1. If the time waiting is low locally then the networks between your client and the server are the problem.
-The network traversal could be hindered by any number of things.
-There are a lot of points between clients and servers and each one has its own connection limitations and could cause a problem.
+1. If the time waiting is low locally, then the network between your client and the server is the problem.
+Any number of things could hinder the network traversal.
+There are a lot of points between clients and servers; each one has its own connection limitations and could cause a problem.
 The simplest method to test reducing this is to put your application on another host and see if the time waiting improves.

-Typically when in this situation, cross check for any heavy running tasks (Example : Creating Backup, Reindex).
+Typically, in this situation, cross-check for any heavy running tasks (Example: Creating Backup, Reindex).

-If this is always seen during a specific time of the day, record the time of occurrence and create support ticket at support.atlassian.com for assistance on identifying the root cause.
+If this is always seen during a specific time of the day, record the time of occurrence and create a support ticket at support.atlassian.com for assistance in identifying the root cause.

 Receiving

-This one is the amount of time used for the server to transfer the required information to the client.
-Typically this is the where we detect is a network issue.
+This is the time the server uses to transfer the required information to the client.
+Typically, this is where we detect a network issue.
 See below for an example:

-This example above has a 1.6 seconds wait time, which took most of the delay for the request to complete.
+This example above has a 1.6-second wait time, which caused most of the delay in completing the request.

 DOM Loaded

-DOM loaded means that all the HTML has been received and parsed by the browser into the DOM tree which can now be manipulated.
+DOM loaded means that the browser has received and parsed all the HTML into the DOM tree, which can now be manipulated.

-It occurs before the page has been fully rendered (as external resources may have not yet fully downloaded - including images, CSS, JavaScript and any other linked resources).
+It occurs before the page has been fully rendered (as external resources may still need to be fully downloaded, including images, CSS, JavaScript, and any other linked resources).

 Ref: http://www.w3schools.com/jsref/event_onload.asp